Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis: Physics-Driven Regularization

-It is shown through numerical examples that the proposed PI regularization method effectively prevents deep neural networks from overfitting, and also results in surrogates that are better physically interpretable.
+It is shown through numerical examples that the proposed regularization method effectively prevents DNNs from overfitting, and also results in models that are better physically interpretable.
 That is, it can estimate more accurately the partial derivatives of the response which carry physical interpretation and can be utilized in subsequent calculations, such as sensitivity analysis.
-Although the PI regularization term \ref{PI term} introduces an unsupervised learning task over the same inputs as the inputs to the standard loss function $J(\bm{\Theta}; \bm{X},\bm{Y})$, this is not a requirement.
-A different and possibly larger set of input data (especially in situations with lack of sufficient labeled input data) may be used to perform this unsupervised learning task.
-Additionally, training the deep neural networks parameters may be performed in a sequential fashion by using the standard loss function first and the PI-regularized loss function at a later stage in training.
-It is also worthwhile mentioning that the proposed PI regularization method can generally be combined with other regularization methods.
-For example, we can use hybrid PI-$L^1$ regularization in order to push the deep neural network model to satisfy governing laws and at the same time promote model sparsity.
+Although the regularization term shown in Equation (\ref{PI term}) is written over the same inputs as those the standard loss function $J(\bm{\Theta}; \bm{X},\bm{Y})$ is written over, it should be noted that this is not a requirement.
+As an alternative, especially in problems with lack of sufficient labeled input data, a different and possibly larger set of input data may be used for this penalty term.
+Additionally, training the DNN parameters may be performed in a sequential fashion by using the standard loss function first and the regularized loss function at a later stage in training.
+It is also worthwhile mentioning that the proposed regularization method can generally be combined with other regularization methods.
+For example, we can use hybrid physics-driven-$L^1$ regularization in order to push the DNN to satisfy governing laws and at the same time promote model sparsity.